thystreet/thystreet-pio-sdk/README.md

 # Documentation for OpenAPI Petstore
-This is a client generator for microcontrollers on the Espressif32 platform and the Arduino framework After the client have been generated, you have to change these following variablies:
+This is a client generator for microcontrollers on the Espressif32 platform and the Arduino framework After the client have been generated, you have to change these following variables:
 - root.cert | Provide your service root certificate.
 - src/main.cpp | Change wifi name
 - src/main.cpp | Change wifi password